Find out the must-know places to search, discover, and get hired for freelance photography jobs.

 Create a Portfolio

 You’ll want to send tailored samples to each freelance photography job you apply for.
-But you also want to create a more comprehensive portfolio that features all your work; that way, if a potential client or hiring manager is interested in your samples and wants to see more, you have a place to send them.
+But you also want to create a more comprehensive portfolio that features all your work.
+That way, if a potential client or hiring manager is interested in your samples and wants to see more, you have a place to send them.

 You can create an independent website to host your portfolio—or you can feature your work on a portfolio site like dribbble or Behance.
 (A major bonus of portfolio sites?
-If someone is searching dribbble or Behance and stumbles on your photos by chance—and likes what they see—it could lead to a job!)
+If someone is searching dribbble or Behance and stumbles on you by chance—and likes what they see—it could lead to a job!)